A condition survey is just what it sounds, a survey to establish the condition of a building or structure or more usually part of the structure.

 Condition Surveys – Measured Survey

-If you are planning any sort of development to a listed building then a measured survey is normally essential.
+If you are planning any sort of development to an older building then a measured survey is normally essential.
 The degree of accuracy depends on the intended use of the measured survey.
 If the plans are to be used for preparing quantities then a high degree of accuracy will be required.
 For some other purposes, accuracy is not quite as critical.